-I work as a tax auditor for a mid-atlantic state and I get calls all the time from confused people about what they need to claim and where they file it.
+I used to work as a tax auditor for a mid-Atlantic state and I would get calls all the time from confused people about what they need to claim and where they file it.
 Now, estate procedures vary from state to state, however to clear up a very easy question many people seem to have.

-Probate - assets that will pass through an estate either through written instruction (a will) or pursuant to the intestate rules or laws (without a will), that the municipality where the decedent passes away as a legal resident.
+Probate assets are assets that will pass through an estate either through written instruction (a will) or pursuant to the intestate rules or laws (without a will), that the municipality where the decedent passes away as a legal resident.

 Why would I want anything to pass through my Will?
 Doesn't the state or Federal government tax everything away then?

-Assets that pass through the probate process are awarded certain privileges, suchas review by the state that they are being distributed pursuant to the decedent's wishes (the will or intestate if no will).
+Assets that pass through the probate process are awarded certain privileges, such as review by the state that they are being distributed pursuant to the decedent's wishes (via the will or intestate if no will).
 Assets that pass outside of probate, are reviewed for taxable transfers, after that their is no independent verification that they actually made it to the person named.